 He turns around and looks out the window right over into the cafe where I am sitting.
-Our eyes meet, and he gives me an evil grin.
+Our eyes meet and he gives me an evil grin.
 Shit, Fuck, Shit.
 I have to get out of here like right now.
 I start shoving papers and books into my backpack frantically.
-I think to myself please Luke just keep drinking your beer and leave me be tonight.
-Then I hear the cafe door open.
+I think to myself 'please Luke just keep drinking your beer and leave me be tonight'.
+Then I hear the sound of the cafe door open.

 This week has been crazy at the office, not like there is ever a slow week but this whole anti-progression movement that has slowly been consuming our country has definitely made things more hectic for journalism.

 I see the girl stand straight up in one swift movement and start slamming everything into her bag.
-She is clearly upset; her face is red and her eyes wide like she is alarmed and alert.
+She is clearly upset; her face is red and her eyes wide like she is alarmed about something.
 What just happened in the last minute that got to her?
-I watch a young very handsome man walk into the cafe like he’s walking on a cloud.
-This kid is clearly rich, he has that Ivy and elitist vibe to him and I can tell by what he is wearing that money is not an issue.
+I watch a very handsome man walk into the cafe like he’s walking on a cloud high above the earth.
+This kid is clearly rich, he has that Ivy League and elitist vibe to him and I can tell by what he is wearing that money is not an issue.

 He looks at nothing else but the girl as he smiles and walks over to her.
 She immediately stops trying to gather her things and stands with her side to the boy and stares down at her tennis shoes with slumped shoulders.
 He walks over with both hands in his khaki pants and gets so close to the girl he completely overshadows her.
 I can’t even see her anymore over his backside, so I curiously lean to the right to observe their interaction.
 He whispers something into her ear and she nods but never looks at him.
 He swivels around and walks to the door of the cafe.
-He opens the door, turns around and says "Maggie, you have 5 minutes."
+He opens the door, takes a pause and turns his head "Maggie, you have 5 minutes."